Why Isn’t Logitech Options+ Flow Working on Windows 11?

 5. Check for device conflicts:

-• Open “Device Manager” and look for any warning signs next to your input devices.
-Sometimes, driver conflicts can cause issues with Logitech Flow.
-Update or reinstall drivers for any device that shows a conflict.
+• Look in “Device Manager” for any warning signs next to your input devices.
+Updating or reinstalling drivers for any conflicting devices might help.

 6. Modify Windows power settings: